yujie-tao/vr-instrument/README.md

 ### Build for Oculus
 * Go to `File --> Build Setting --> Andrioid --> Switch Platform`.
-* In Build Setting window, click `Player Setting` and make sure
+* In Build Setting window, click `Player Setting --> XR Settings`, make sure `Virtual Reality Supported` is checked.
+And then add `Oculus` as a Virtual Reality SDKs.
-* `Window --> Package Manager --> XR Plugin --> Install`
-* `Project Settings --> XR Plugin Managment--> Install Oculus XR Plugin`
+* Go to `Other Settings` and remove Vulkan froom the graphic API list.
-* Okay, now you are ready to build for Oculus!
-Connect Oculus with your laptop, go back to `Build Setting`, add open scenes and click `Build and Run`.
+* Now you should be ready to build for the Oculus.
+Refer to [this tutorial](https://www.youtube.com/watch?v=eySe4Wj6xbk&t=135s) for further instructions.